Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Cut-based Analysis

 In the VBF SM category, the statistics is in general low.
-There find four variables that improve the significance in a sizeable way: $m_{HH}^{\rm{corr}}$, $|\Delta\eta_{HH}|$, $|\Delta\eta_{bb}|$ and $|\Delta\eta_{\mu b}|$.
+We find four variables that improve the significance in a sizeable way by calculating $\rm{S/\sqrt{B}}$: $m_{\rm{HH}}^{\rm{corr}}$, $|\Delta\eta_{\rm{HH}}|$, $|\Delta\eta_{bb}|$ and $|\Delta\eta_{\mu b}|$.
 Their distributions are shown in FIG.~\ref{fig:figure_17} to ~\ref{fig:figure_20}.
-The VBF BSM category has the lowest statistics among all due to $m_{HH}^{\rm{corr}} >$ 680 GeV leaving little room for optimization.
-Only one variable, the centrality variable $C_{(H\to \mu\mu)}$, defined in Eq.~\ref{eq2} following Ref.~\cite{CMS:2020tkr}, with certain separation power, is chosen, as shown in FIG.~\ref{fig:figure_16}.
+The VBF BSM category has the lowest statistics among all due to $m_{\rm{HH}}^{\rm{corr}} >$ 680 GeV leaving little room for optimization.
+Only one variable, the centrality variable $C_{\mu\mu}$, defined in Eq.~(\ref{eq2}) following Ref.~\cite{CMS:2020tkr}, is chosen, as shown in FIG.~\ref{fig:figure_16}.
+The signal events tend to have larger $\eta$ separation of the two VBF jets resulting in $C_{\mu\mu}$ more close to 1 than the background events.